SubtleCrypto: sign() method

 Supported algorithms

-The Web Crypto API provides four algorithms that can be used for signing and signature verification.
+The Web Crypto API provides the following algorithms that can be used for signing and signature verification.

-The fourth algorithm — HMAC — uses the same algorithm and key for signing and for verification: this means that the verification key must be kept secret, which in turn means that this algorithm is not suitable for many signature use cases.
+The HMAC algorithm differs from the others in that it is not a public-key cryptosystem: it uses the same algorithm and key for signing and for verification.
+This means that the verification key must be kept secret, which in turn means that this algorithm is not suitable for many signature use cases.
 It can be a good choice however when the signer and verifier are the same entity.

 RSASSA-PKCS1-v1_5